awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

-# Setting Up and Managing an EC2 Image Builder Image Pipeline Using the AWS CLI<a name="managing-image-builder-cli"></a>
+# Setting up and managing an EC2 Image Builder image pipeline using the AWS CLI<a name="managing-image-builder-cli"></a>

 You can set up, configure, and manage image pipelines using the AWS CLI\.
 The following example CLI commands show common operations and sample file configurations to help you create and manage image pipelines\.